seperman/deepdiff/deepdiff/diff_doc.rst

     by passing hasher=hash.
 This is for advanced usage and normally you don't need to modify it.

 view: string, default = text
-    Starting the version 3 you can choosethe view into the deepdiff results.
+    Views are different "formats" of results.
+Each view comes with its own features.
+    The choices are text (the default), tree and delta views.
-    The default is the text view which has been the only view up until now.
+    The text view is the original format of the results.
-    The new view is called the tree view which allows you to traverse through the tree of changed items.
+    The tree view allows you to traverse through the tree of results.
+So you can traverse through the tree and see what items were compared to what.
+    The delta view is the format of the results that the Delta object uses internally.
+It is more machine readable that the other formats.

 exclude_types: list, default = None
     List of object types to exclude from the report.